boltops-tools/cody/README.md

 ## Type Option

-By default, cody looks up files in the `.codebuild` folder.
+By default, cody looks up files in the `.cody` folder.
 You can affect the behavior of the Type logic with the `--Type` option.
 More info [Type docs](https://cody.run/docs/type-option/).

 ## Installation